-Experience fall by rail!
+Experience fall by rail.
 Board a Fall Foliage Train at Utica's historic Union Station.
-Watch as the Adirondack Scenic Railroad takes you through remote forests, sparkling rivers and into the magnificent beauty of Adirondack Park.
-And for even more mountain foliage, hope aboard the Catskill Mountain Railroad--make sure to get a window seat!
+Watch as the Adirondack Scenic Railroad takes you through remote forests, above sparkling rivers, and into the magnificent beauty of Adirondack Park.
+For even more mountain foliage, hop aboard the Catskill Mountain Railroad—make sure to get a window seat!

 Round up the whole family for the Cooperstown & Charlotte Valley Railroad's Pumpkin Patch Train, where you can soak in the changing colors of the foliage while the little ones "ooh" and "ahh" over the varying sizes of pumpkins along the way.
 Here’s a wider list of scenic options by rail.